martin67/home-assistant-addons/spc-web-gateway/README.md

 ## About

-This add-on needs the SPC Web Gateway software availble from Lundix IT, see https://www.lundix.se/spc-web-gateway.
-It is tested with version 1.5 of the Lundix software.
+This add-on needs the SPC Web Gateway software availble from [Lundix IT](https://www.lundix.se/spc-web-gateway).
 Use together with the [Vanderbilt SPC](https://www.home-assistant.io/integrations/spc) plugin.